-Authors are encouraged to review ICMJE's Defining the Role of Authors and Contributors for more information on authorship criteria.
+Authors are encouraged to review the International Committee of Medical Journal Editors' Defining the Role of Authors and Contributors for more information on authorship criteria.

 Authorship Changes

 After article submission, any changes in authorship-such as adding, removing, or reordering authors-must be agreed upon by all authors.
 It is the responsibility of the corresponding author to obtain confirmation from all coauthors and to provide a completed Authorship Change Request form to the ARCR editorial office.